saswataroy1987/gDART/README.md

-## If you use the code, we appreciate it if you cite
+## If you use the code, we appreciate it if you cite our paper
 ~~~~
 @article{roy2022gdart,
   title={gDART: Improving rumor verification in social media with Discrete Attention Representations},